Improvedoutlook/Programmer_Man/README.md

-emcc's bare default: a centered, aspect-ratio-locked `<canvas>` that CSS scales from the game's fixed 800×600 framebuffer (crisp nearest-neighbor filtering), a loading/progress bar driven by Emscripten's `Module.setStatus` / `monitorRunDependencies`, a **Click to Start** button that supplies the user gesture browsers require to unlock WebAudio (the title screen then arms audio on the first key — see Phase 4), and a controls legend.
+emcc's bare default: a centered, aspect-ratio-locked `<canvas>` that CSS scales from the game's fixed 800×600 framebuffer (crisp nearest-neighbor filtering), a loading/progress bar driven by Emscripten's `Module.setStatus` / `monitorRunDependencies`, a **Click to Start** button that gates the start of the game, and a controls legend.
+The button is the real start gate: clicking it both supplies the user gesture browsers require to unlock WebAudio (resuming miniaudio's suspended `AudioContext`) and signals the game — via the `window.Module.pmStarted` flag, which the wasm side polls — to begin the opening track.
+Any input on the canvas still arms audio too, as a fallback.
 Edit `web/shell.html` to restyle the page; no game-code rebuild logic depends on it.

 **Local test.** Always serve over HTTP — the browser must `fetch()` the `.wasm`/`.data`, so `file://` will not work: